Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Abstract

 \section{Abstract}

 Policy gradient (PG) is a reinforcement learning (RL) approach that optimizes a parameterized policy model for an expected return using gradient ascent.
-Given a well-parameterized policy model, such as a neural network model, with appropriate initial parameters, the PG algorithms work well even when environment does not have the Markov property.
-Otherwise, they can be trapped on a plateau or suffer from peakiness effects.
-As another successful RL approach, algorithms based on Monte-Carlo Tree Search (MCTS), which include AlphaZero, have obtained groundbreaking results especially on the board game playing domain.
-They are also suitable to be applied to non-Markov decision processes.
-However, since the standard MCTS does not have the ability to learn state representation, the size of the tree-search space can be too large to search.
-In this work, we examine a mixture policy of PG and MCTS in order to complement each other's difficulties and take advantage of them.
-We derive conditions for asymptotic convergence with results of a two-timescale stochastic approximation and propose an algorithm that satisfies these conditions.
-The effectivity of the proposed methods is verified through numerical experiments on non-Markov decision processes.
+While PG can work well even in non-Markovian environments, it may encounter plateaus or peakiness issues.
+As another successful RL approach, algorithms based on Monte Carlo Tree Search (MCTS), which include AlphaZero, have obtained groundbreaking results, especially in the game-playing domain.
+They are also effective when applied to non-Markov decision processes.
+However, the standard MCTS is a method for decision-time planning, which differs from the online RL setting.
+In this work, we first introduce Monte Carlo Tree Learning (MCTL), an adaptation of MCTS for online RL setups.
+We then explore a combined policy approach of PG and MCTL to leverage their strengths.
+We derive conditions for asymptotic convergence with the results of a two-timescale stochastic approximation and propose an algorithm that satisfies these conditions and converges to a reasonable solution.
+Our numerical experiments validate the effectiveness of the proposed methods.